Skip to content

 Great teams make clear and timely decisions and move forward with complete buy-in from every member of the team, even those who voted against the decision.

-This entire framework is built upon those Shared Leadership Principles.
-In that room, we are not the Head of Engineering or the Head of Marketing - we are leaders of Stay22, responsible for the health of the entire organization.
+This entire framework sits on the Shared Leadership Principles.
+In that room, we are not the Head of Engineering or the Head of Marketing.
+We are leaders of Stay22, responsible for the health of the organization.

 it is okay to make mistakes but unacceptable not to identify, analyze and learn from them.